IBM-Cloud/cf-log-slack/README.md

-cf-log-slack - loggregator drain that can post to Slack
+cf-log-slack - Cloud Foundry loggregator drain that can post to Slack
 ================================================================================

 cf-log-slack is a log drain for the Cloud Foundry loggregator, which can post